tmonks/100-days-of-code/r2-log.md

 ### Day 2:
 R2/D2 #100DaysOfCode
 Today I started learning about QA testing with mocha & chai (coincidentally while drinking some chai ☕️😁).
 Got through 20/24 of the #freeCodeCamp exercises in this section.

+### Day 3:
+R2/D3 #100DaysOfCode
+Finished the mocha & chai exercises on #freeCodeCamp.
+I'm tempted to continue plowing through the rest of the exercises, but I feel like I need to go back, read some more documentation, and take some notes.
+I'm not fully grasping the syntax and concepts yet.